-The College of Science encourages intra- and extra-institutional partnerships for research on and development of improved models for the teaching, learning and cross-disciplinary integration of science, mathematics and technology and the understanding of their impact on society.
+The College of Science encourages institutional partnerships for research on the development of improved models for teaching, learning and cross-disciplinary integration of science, mathematics and technology and the understanding of their impact on society.

-The College of Science (CoS) is seeking applications for funding from undergraduate students in any of the CoS disciplines (Biological Sciences, Chemistry, Geology, Integrated Science & Technology, Mathematics, or Physics & Physical Sciences) to support undergraduate research.
-To be eligible, applicants must be currently enrolled in a CoS undergraduate program, and have an anticipated baccalaureate graduation date no earlier than May 2015.
+The College of Science is seeking applications for funding from undergraduate students in any of the college disciplines to support undergraduate research.
+To be eligible, applicants must be currently enrolled in a COS undergraduate program, and have an anticipated baccalaureate graduation date no earlier than May 2015.

 Visit http://www.science.marshall.edu/fet/euscorpius/Fet.htm for more information.